Policy and Guidelines

 - Do not censor negative comments

 It is best not to censor negative comments toward CSUSM left on your social media sites, as it violates the spirit of social media and the principles of free speech.
 In many cases, your other page fans will come to your defense and counter the negative comment with a positive response.
 If this doesn't happen, you may use your best judgment as to whether you want to reply officially and respectfully, or simply ignore the comment.
-(When in doubt, please consult the Office of Communications, email@example.com) However, delete comments with offensive or inappropriate language, personal attacks, or confidential information.
+(When in doubt, please consult the Office of Communications, firstname.lastname@example.org) Comments should only be removed if they elevate to the level of criminal harassment.
+Please consult the Office of Communications before removing any comments.